S3 method for class 'drift_dm'

 - object

-an object of type drift_dm or
+an object of type drift_dm,

 additional arguments passed down to the specific method.